 So, getting familiar with them is helpful, whichever small business you decide to start.

-11. Manage other people’s social media
+11. Be a social media consultant

 Because they don’t have the time or skills to make a success of it, there are loads of people willing to hand over their Twitter, Facebook, or Instagram login credentials to people who know what they’re doing.